 We can defend against a wide range of assault/battery charges, including:

-If you are facing charges for assault or battery, start your defense with a free consultation today.
+If you are facing charges for assault or battery, start your defense by contacting our Orlando assault and battery lawyer for a free consultation today.

 Many times, people who have been arrested and charged with assault and battery have had momentary episodes of rage, were intoxicated, or were provoked into a fight.